PatBiz/Bagu-eat/README.md

 ## Installation ⬇

+- Download the .py files,
-To install the application, you just need to download the .py files on the computer, install librairies on the one our projects works and run .py files.
+- Install librairies on the one our projects works
+- Run .py files

 ## Made by 🔨